-Virginia’s photo ID requirements also apply to absentee voters who vote in-person in all elections.
-Please see the absentee voting page for additional instructions and requirements when voting absentee in-person.
+Virginia’s ID requirements also apply to early voters who vote at the General Registrar's Office or at a satellite voting location.
+Please see the Absentee and Early Voting page for additional instructions and requirements when voting early.

-Acceptable forms of identification for in-person voting include the following:
+Acceptable forms of identification for voting at the polling place or voting early:

-A voter who does not bring an acceptable photo ID to the polls will be offered a provisional ballot.
+A voter who does not bring an acceptable ID to the polls or does not sign an ID Confirmation Statement will be offered a provisional ballot.

 Don’t have one of these forms of ID?